 At our headquarters in Jones Court, Womanby Street, Cardiff, we have a products shop, IT training suite and an Activity Room, which is where many of our Cardiff clubs meet.
 You can also find many of the Cardiff and Vale team here, who can provide information, advice and an ear to listen.

 We are part of the RNIB Group of charities and work with closely with RNIB Cymru to make every day better for people affected by sight loss.
-To make it easier for people who live outside Cardiff and the Vale to know who to contact, our staff work under the RNIB Cymru name in Swansea, Rhondda Cynon Taf, Merthyr Tydfil and Neath Port Talbot.
+To make it easier for people who live outside the Cardiff area to know who to contact, our staff work under the RNIB Cymru name in Swansea, Rhondda Cynon Taf, Merthyr Tydfil and Neath Port Talbot.
 All our staff work closely with RNIB Cymru, local authorities and other public and Third sector organisations to try and ensure blind and partially sighted people get the support they need.

 Click here for a list of our services, which do vary slightly in each area we work in.
 To find out more about the difference we can make to people’s lives, please click here: